 In all your writings you seem to be influenced by science?
 Is that because you are a Physics professor?

-Ans: Yes, science is something I am in love with, but actually its people which interest me more when it comes to writing.
+Yes, science is something I am in love with, but actually, its people which interest me more when it comes to writing.
 Most of my works are the result of my interest in people.
 For science, I love to pen influence of science on people.

 Agnipankh was a great success story for you, what inspired you to translate that biography into Marathi?

-Ans: I always feel that if you like to do something, you will find time.
+I always feel that if you like to do something, you will find the time.
 You even don’t mind forgoing your favorite pleasures.
 My husband Dr. Mohan Shanbhag is proud of me as a writer.
-Even my kids are very supportive about my writing.
+Even my kids are very supportive of my writing.
 I was also taking care of the house.
-For a long time children, sansar and my teaching was my first priority.
+For a long time children, Sansar and my teaching was my first priority.

 You have given lectures on so many varied topics and in various places can you narrate some good and bad incidents?

-Ans: That will be a long answer.
-But at this point I will say that good incidences outnumber bad ones.
+That will be a long answer.
+But at this point, I will say that good incidence outnumber bad ones.

 What do you like to do when you are not working and also not writing?

-Ans: I love to cook, particularly fish dishes.
+I love to cook, particularly fish.
 Then chat with my friends on phone, or netchat with my son and daughter.
 Surf on the net on my favorite sites.
 Read a book, well there are umpteen things I can think of.

 Are you working on something new these days, what is it another translation or fiction?

-Ans: I am translating a book on Second World War, ‘Doctors from Hell’ by Vivien Spitz.
-I write one article ‘Kshitij’ every first Sunday of month in ‘Saptarang’ (Sunday special of Sakal daily.)
+I am translating a book on Second World War, ‘Doctors from Hell’ by Vivien Spitz.
+I write one article ‘Kshitij’ every first Sunday of a month in ‘Saptarang’ (Sunday special of Sakal daily.)

 Who are your idols?